30476 - CRITICAL APPROACHES TO THE ARTS II - MODULE II (MODERN ART)

 Students are expected to have an effective knowledge of English, both spoken and written.

-- Employ some visual analysis skills: Analyse the iconography, visual language and technique of works of art, especially paintings, prints and drawings, used to represent cities;
+- Analyse the iconography, visual language and technique of works of art of the period, especially paintings and drawings.

 - Face-to-face lectures